orbs-network/pbft-typescript/README.md

 - [ ] Nodes can pretend to be other nodes => sign all messages
 - [ ] timeout should be configurable, currently values are hardcoded in the tests and builder
 - [ ] timed tests are flaky
-- [ ] add isMember, and call it from pbft